 That version was successfully launched in December 2004.
 Just take a look at this gem of a video in which Rose introduced Digg to his TV audience for the first time (and note who the channel owner is).

 A few hundred people, in large part because of Rose’s TV fame, joined the platform days after it launched.
-Rose then convinced his mentor Adelson to join him as a fellow co-founder and the firm’S CEO, which he decided to do in February 2005.
+Rose then convinced his mentor Adelson to become one of his fellow co-founders and the firm’s CEO, which he decided to do in February 2005.

 In those early days, Digg was dealing with a lot of scaling issues as the business was completely self-funded.
 Rose even had to raise a small seed round of $50,000 from one of his friends to keep the lights on and increase server capacities.

 Around the summer of 2005, coverage on the platform began to increase.
 At the same time, Digg introduced v2 of its platform in July, which not only expanded its functionality but helped to dramatically speed up the site.